Naming rights: Social connotations

 Naming or renaming of arenas, buildings, or events is often met with public disapproval, especially in the UK and the United States.
 Some people consider it selling out, especially when they see no benefit to themselves.
 They may refuse to use a new name, preferring to use a non-branded name, especially in colloquial situations.
 Rebranding can also lead to confusion.
 In such cases, there may be a lengthy period during which the property is known by both names.
 A common example is Willis Tower in Chicago, often referred to as the "Sears Tower", even though the building was sold in 1994 (but retained its former name until 2003).

 Some major events—particularly the Olympic and Paralympic Games, as well as FIFA tournaments—prohibit the use of corporate sponsored names on venues, construing the practice as ambush marketing.
 Affected venues are given a generic name for the duration of the event (e.g., General Motors Place was referred to as "Canada Hockey Place" during the 2010 Winter Olympics), and sponsored signage is obscured or removed.
 The Olympics also enforce a "clean venue" rule prohibiting most corporate logos—even for official sponsors—from venues, although the Paralympics allow the logos of official sponsors to be displayed in-venue.
 However, this policy was loosened beginning with the 2028 Summer Olympics in Los Angeles, with the International Olympic Committee allowing sponsored names to appear on the exteriors of venues (but not on the field of play itself).
 The LA28 organizing committee will charge sponsors for the opportunity to have their names uncovered during the Games.

 Regina, Saskatchewan's "Evraz Place" was renamed Regina Exhibition Association Limited (REAL) District indoor event complex.
 Discussing its rebranding, the owner recalled the complex had sometimes received shipments and communications meant for the Evraz steel company due to the mistaken belief that the steel company's North American division was based there.

-Naming rights on buildings or structures which is protected by cultural heritage laws and regulations were also criticized.
-In Semarang, Central Java, Indonesia, a railway station named Semarang Tawang, which is protected by 2010 Cultural Heritage Act No. 11, has Bank Jateng naming rights since 11 April 2023.
-Therefore, it is now called "Semarang Tawang Bank Jateng station", in any media, including signages, mobile ticketing applications, train and station announcement, and other public information.
-Its naming rights itself, is gained from an agreement between KAI and Yogyakarta-based advertising company Berlian Promosindo (Tegsa Advertising).
-Its new name was criticized by historian Johanes Christiono, due to lack of national or local laws or regulations regarding renaming of cultural heritage objects.
+Naming rights on buildings or structures protected by cultural heritage laws have also been criticized.
+In Semarang, Central Java, Indonesia, a railway station named Semarang Tawang, which is protected by the 2010 Cultural Heritage Act No. 11, was renamed "Semarang Tawang Bank Jateng station" after Bank Jateng on 11 April 2023.
+The new name is reflected in signages, mobile ticketing applications, train and station announcements, and other public information.
+Its naming rights were acquired from an agreement between KAI and Yogyakarta-based advertising company Berlian Promosindo (Tegsa Advertising).
+Its new name was criticized by historian Johanes Christiono, due to the lack of national or local laws or regulations regarding renaming of cultural heritage objects.